Ranked Top 10 in the USA and 11th in the World – Hollywood Reporter, 2018, 2017

 - Perform in schools and other locations around the community with the Mobile Shakespeare unit

-- We are committed to access, equity, diversity, and inclusion
+- We are committed to Access, Equity, Diversity, Inclusion, and Anti-Racism

 - Participate in a Prestigious New York Showcase and/or Digital Showcase upon graduation